Sterling holds near 3-month high despite Scottish referendum talk | Business

 Both sides are calling on the other to compromise over fishing, state aid and how to resolve any future disputes.
 Analysts cautioned that the pound could be in for a bumpy ride in the months ahead despite its current strength, as the twin threats of Brexit and the Scottish vote crystallise.

-"Deal or no deal, there’s sure to be chaos early next year.
-If that encourages people to vote to leave the UK it would be a double blow to the currency," said Marshall Gittler, Head of Investment Research at BDSwiss Group in a research note.
-The pound nudged down 0.26% against the dollar to $1.3325 on Friday morning, and likewise slipped against the euro to 89.465 pence.
+"Deal or no deal, there's sure to be chaos early next year.
+If that encourages people to vote to leave the UK it would be a double blow to the currency," said Marshall Gittler, head of investment research at BDSwiss Group, in a research note.
+The pound looked set to end Friday flat at $1.336, but slipped slightly against the euro to 89.39 pence .

 - READ MORE ON: